jawn/budget/haskell/README.md

 - [X] sorting options!
 - [X] update Help
 - [ ] show the file path of the transaction file that was just displayed by detail
+- [ ] import all the csv files in a directory, to account names defined by the alphabetical part of the file name

 ## how to run the tests